-Journey to the West is an classic Chinese story which has been retold and adapted in many cultures over the years.
+Journey to the West is a classic Chinese story that has been retold and adapted in many cultures over the years.
 Two such adaptations always spring to mind, both Enslaved: Odyssey to the West – the 2010 game from Ninja Theory, and Monkey – the cult classic 70’s TV show which was famous for it’s hilariously bad English voice dub.
-Today marks the release of Unruly Heroes, a game based upon this narrative set within a world which could have come directly out of a Disney blockbuster animated film.
+Today marks the release of Unruly Heroes, a game based upon this narrative set within a world that could have come directly out of a Disney blockbuster animated film.

 Initially launching for PC, Xbox One and the Nintendo Switch earlier this year, Magic Design Studios have finally released this amazing title for the PlayStation 4 along with a bunch of new content which will be deployed upon the other consoles at a later date.
 I was hyped for this game initially, but I was waiting for the PlayStation version to launch, so I haven’t seen or read anything about the game post-launch.

 Does the game live up to the initial hype I had when looking at it, or is it yet another ‘meh’ experience encapsulated within a visual orgasm?
 Let’s find out…

 Unruly Heroes is based ‘loosely’ on the tale of Journey to the West, so there are some similarities between this and the other media which also takes inspiration, but it’s not a 1:1 retelling of the story.
 Our journey begins with the four protagonists already working together (no origin story here) as they set out to find the scattered pieces of the Sacred Scroll, an ancient text which helps preserve harmony and peace throughout the land.
 Thanks to the desecration of the parchment, strange and terrifying creatures have appeared throughout the land, causing chaos and spreading fear everywhere.